mongodb-developer/atlas-search-soccer/README.md

     <img src="" width="550"  />
 </p>
 <hr>

+As you choose your players, they are written to local storage on your device so that your dream team persists even after you close your browser.
-Find the Realm application and code for these webhooks in the <code>WhatsCookingRealm</code> folder.</p>
+Find the Realm application and code for these webhooks in the <code>AtlasSearchSoccer_Realm</code> folder.</p>

 <h5>If you have any questions or feedback about this repo, feel free to create an Issue or PR in this repo or reach out to me on Twitter @YouOldMaid.</h5>